with our customizable giftcards.

 During this fourth and final workshop on camera technology, light management, focus, and the use of manual mode will be on the program!

-Initially, the management/measurement of light will be discussed; you will learn how to use the different modes and settings to interpret and shape the light in an image.
+Initially, the management and measurement of light will be discussed; you will learn how to use the different modes and settings to interpret and shape the light in an image.